Español English

 They are tropical rhizomatous plants that reach 1.5 meters (4.92 feet) in height.
 The large and long leaves are deep green.
 The showy inflorescences have small white flowers surrounded by attractive red bracts.
 They bloom in summer.

-They are used in large pots as indoor and greenhouse plants; in summer they can be taken outside.
+Red ginger is used in large pots as indoor and greenhouse plants; in summer they can be taken outside.
 In tropical and subtropical regions they are used to form groups next to walls.

 The soil can be a mixture, in equal parts, of normal garden soil, leaf mulch, and coarse siliceous sand.